automagica/automagica/README.md

 ### Example code

-This is a simple example that opens Notebad and enters 'Hello world!' in the search bar.
+This is a simple example that opens Notepad and types 'Hello world!'.

 ```
 PressHotkey('win','r')